Jessy113/3D-Dataset-Collection-2025/README.md

 ## 📌 Description

-This repository was created as part of the publication **"Analyzing 3D Datasets: Characteristics and Limitations for Open Repository Construction"** (see citation below).
+This repository was created as part of the publication **"3D Datasets: Characteristics, Limitations and an Open Repository"** (see citation below).

 It provides an alphabetically organized collection of various published 3D datasets, along with comparable dataset characteristics to support researchers in selecting suitable datasets for application-specific machine learning tasks.